rbwilson-maker/Compiler-2024/README.md

-This is a C0 compiler built by Nicole Fang and Rachel Wilson in 15-411: Compiler Design.
-Spring 2024 at Carnegie Mellon University.
+This is a C0 compiler built by Nicole Fang and Rachel Wilson for a course at Carnegie Mellon University.
+The compiler itself builds on files from that course, and is located in `Compiler/`

 C0 is a simplified version of C with some safety gurantees.